-- Students must submit the completed form to the Clinical Office at email@example.com.
+- Students must submit the completed form to the Clinical Program Office at firstname.lastname@example.org.

 - Prof. Hamilton, Director of Pro Bono, will approve and certify the placement and compliance.

-- The Clinical Office will forward the approved form to Student Services to record on student transcripts.
+- The Clinical Program Manager will forward the approved form to Student Services to record on student transcripts.

 Students may contact Prof. Hamilton at email@example.com with any questions.